rukandax/indonesia-administrative-area/README.md

 # Responses

-All of our endpoint will return the similar format
+All of our data basically return the similar format

 **The Response**